pivotal/docs-tap/scc/ootb-delivery-reference.hbs.md

 ### <a id='more-info'></a> More information

-For information about setting tap-values at installation time, see [Install Out of the Box Delivery Basic](install-ootb-delivery-basic.hbs.md).
+For information about setting `tap-values.yaml` at installation time, see [Install Out of the Box Delivery Basic](install-ootb-delivery-basic.hbs.md).